ansatpro/ansatpro-web/src/__tests__/SRUCTURE.md

 ### Selenium Connection Issues
 - **Issue**: WebDriver cannot connect to browser
 - **Solution**: Check Chrome version compatibility and WebDriver path

-## Contributing to Tests

-When contributing new features or fixing bugs, please follow these guidelines:

-1. Write tests for new features before implementation (TDD approach)
-2. Update existing tests when modifying functionality
-3. Ensure all tests pass before submitting a PR
-4. Keep tests focused, fast, and independent of each other
-5. Use descriptive test names that explain what is being tested
-6. Avoid testing implementation details; focus on behavior
-7. Follow the existing test structure and naming conventions
-8. Include both positive and negative test cases
-9. Mock external dependencies to keep tests reliable
-10. Document any special test setup requirements